-For a listing of current and archived academic offerings and requirements for the College of Arts and Sciences and Sawyer Business School, please vist the academic catalogs page.
+For a listing of current and archived academic offerings and requirements for the College of Arts & Sciences and Sawyer Business School, please visit the academic catalogs page.

 Students wishing to change their degree, major, or minor, as well as Sawyer Business School students wishing to declare a double major within the Sawyer Business School, must submit a Change of Major/Minor form to the Office of the Registrar.

-Students in the College of Arts and Sciences or Sawyer Business School wishing to declare a double major within the College of Arts and Sciences must complete a Double Major Application.
+Students in the College of Arts & Sciences or Sawyer Business School wishing to declare a double major within the College of Arts & Sciences must complete a Double Major Application.